 PaintCare, through its media agency, issued a number of press releases to local television, print, and digital media outlets to earn press coverage about the program.
-Press releases featured the one year anniversary of the program, the 1 millionth gallon collected, new sites added to the program, or encouraged stories about PaintCare in the context of home care tips.
-These efforts led to 170 mentions of PaintCare in the following outlets:
+Press releases featured the 1 millionth gallon collected, new sites added to the program, or encouraged stories about PaintCare in the context of home care tips.
+These efforts led to 164 mentions of PaintCare in the following outlets: